Here’s a list of Putin critics who've ended up dead

 Russian press minister Mikhail Lesin was found dead of "blunt force trauma to the head" in a Washington, DC, hotel room in November 2015.

-Lesin, who founded the English-language television network Russia Today (RT), was considering making a deal with the FBI to protect himself from corruption charges before his death, per The The Daily Beast.
+Lesin, who founded the English-language television network Russia Today (RT), was considering making a deal with the FBI to protect himself from corruption charges before his death, per the Daily Beast.

 For years, Lesin had been at the heart of political life in Russia and would have known a lot about the inner workings of the rich and powerful.